Looyyd/Signal-protocol-python/README.md

 # Signal-protocol-python

 This is a project done in the context of a graduate course in cryptography
+WARNING: this project probably contains flaws and shouldn't be used in a production environment.

 The aim of this project was to implement the Signal protocol in python from scratch